skynet29/brainbot/README.md

 ## Roadmap

 - Fullstack JS
-- Meta OS: set of processes which communicates between them through a soft bus (message broker)
+- Meta OS: set of processes which communicates each other through a soft bus (message broker)
 - distributed architecture
 - multi-application (like a smartphone)
 - users management (acces rights)